+As to the manner in which Lister was viewed by the Glasgow students, the following is an extract from a letter written me by a friend and fellowand he conveyed them to his hearers in choice and vivid language which left no doubt as to his meaning.
+As to his operating slowly, did he not tell us that the advent of anæsthesia by chloroform had rendered it unnecessary and undesirable to hurry through the work?
+Lister was thinking out and developing the antiseptic system at that time, and we were privileged to listen day by day as he informed us of his difficulties and how he proposed to overcome them; and so we watched the progress of those early stages which laid the foundation for the final triumph. . . .
+Above and beyond all petty details rises the towering personality of the man while the mind dwells fondly on the grandeur and beneficence of his achieve-ments."
+(J. W. Allan.)

 "I understand it has been said of Lister that he was not a good lecturer, and that he was not a brilliant operator.
 You and I can laugh at such statements.
 Lister's lectures were all that could be desired.
-His subject-matter was always interesting-generally intensely so; his thoughts were clear and well defined, and he conveyed them to his hearers in choice and vivid language which left no doubt as to his meaning.
-As to his operating slowly, did he not tell us that the advent of anæsthesia by chloroform had rendered it unnecessary and undesirable to hurry through the work?
-Lister was thinking out and developing the antiseptic system at that time, and we were privileged to listen day by day as he informed us of his difficulties and how he proposed to overcome them; and so we watched the progress of those early states which laid the foundation for the final triumph stages which laid the foundation for the final triumph. ...
-Above and beyond all petty details rises the towering personality of the man while the mind dwells fondly on the grandeur and beneficence of his achievements."
-(J. W. Allan.)
-From another of Lister's Glasgow students, and one who was his house-surgeon in the Royal In-

-From another of Lister's Glasgow students, and one who was his house-surgeon in the Royal Infirmary, Dr. J. Coats (now Colonel Coats), who was among the first to practise antiseptic surgery in private, an interesting letter of reminiscences has been received, from which the following is culled :-
+His subject-matter was always interesting-generally intensely so; his thoughts were clear and well defined, firmary, Dr. J. Coats (now Colonel Coats), who was among the first to practise antiseptic surgery in private, an interesting letter of reminiscences has been received, from which the following is culled:-